 Multiple special events are provided at Hand-In-Hand for parents to participate in with their child.
 Please refer to the calendar to determine dates of events.
-Some events may change due to weather conditions or availability of community helpers.
+Some events may change due to weather conditions or the availability of community helpers.
 Notice of changes will be provided as soon as the change is determined.

-- ★ Mother Goose Grandparent's Day
+- ★ Grandparent's Day/Bookfair

 - ★ Chick-Fil-A Night (Evening event)

 - ★ Dairy Queen Night (Evening event)

-- ★ Healthy Habit's Day

-- ★ Veterans Day Parade

 - ★ Winter Family Fun Day (Saturday event)

 - ★ Snow Day

-- ★ Doughnuts for Grownups

-- ★ Dr. Seuss Week
+- ★ Read Around the School

 - ★ Student-Led Conference Nights

 - ★ Kindergarten visits to GP

-- ★ Pre-K and Kindergarten Field Trips
+- ★ Spring Kindergarten Field Trips

-- ★ Kindergarten Graduation
+- ★ Kindergarten Graduation/Bookfair

+- ★ Pre-K End of Year Programs/Bookfair

-- ★ 2 Bookfairs
+- ★ YMCA End of Year Celebration